 I care about material things waaaay less.
 I don’t care if my pink shoes go with my yellow t-shirt.
 I was never seriously a brand snob but now it’s really only the quality I look at (exception: surfing brands, but that’s a backpacker thing).
 I also don’t care if my friends and I go for Italian food when I’m in the mood to eat noodles.
 Or I’ve seen a pretty dress in ZARA I want to try on, but they feel like going into Topshop instead and we run out of time so I don’t get to try on the dress.
 Because it’s not important.
 Spending time together, listening to each other and being there for each other is what matters.

-I also got a lot more curious about how others live, and I tend to draw the conclusion and waste less energy on the habits, views that feel alien to me.
-I ignore them and focus on my energies to find things I do agree with.
+I also got a lot more curious about how others live.
+I tend to waste less energy on the habits, views that feel alien to me.
+I acknowledge them, ignore them and focus on my energies to find things I do agree with.
 This way you are literally able to learn something from anyone.
-My mother and sister like to tell me every time I go travelling or move somewhere new that I’m running away and a few people mentioned this – what are you running away from?
+My mother and sister like to tell me every time I go travelling or move somewhere new that I’m running away – what are you running away from?
 Being curious is also in my personality and living with mental illness has made it only stronger.
 It is not about running away.
 It is running towards the world, because I crave the new, the learning, the adventure.
 To see how people in other cultures think, how they live their lives and solve their problems.